Trovemaster/Duo/docs/source/functions.rst

     values
       TE        0.00000000000000E+00
       RE        0.149086580348419329D+01
       AE        0.519274276353915047D+05
       alpha     0.221879954515301936D+01
       c         0.948616297258670499D-01
       B1        0.100084121923090996D+01
       B2        0.470612349534084318D+00
       B3        0.890787339171956738D-01
     end

 Generic two-state coupled adiabatic potential
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Any three single funcitons implemented in Duo can be used to form a coupled 2x2 system to form PEC with avoiding crossings.
-This is done using the types ``Coupled-PEC`` or
-``COUPLED-PEC-BETA``, together with sub-types specifying three functions required to form a coupled system, PEC1, PEC2 and Coupling12.
-This form also requires that the corresponding numbers of paramters are specified using ``Nparameters``.
-As abobe, the last paramter is reserved for the component index (1,2) referring to
-the adiabatic potential.
-Here is an example of an adibatic potential with an avoiding crossing formed from a 2x2 'diabatic' system, an EMO potenial, a repulsive potential and an (inverted) EMO used as a coupling (from an AlH model):
+Any three single functions implemented in Duo can be used to form a coupled 2x2 system to form PEC with avoiding crossings.
+This is done using the types ``Coupled-PEC`` or ``COUPLED-PEC-BETA``, together with sub-types specifying three functions required to form a coupled system, PEC1, PEC2 and Coupling12.
+This form also requires that the corresponding numbers of parameters are specified using ``Nparameters``.
+As above, the last parameter is reserved for the component index (1,2) referring to the adiabatic potential.
+Here is an example of an adibatic potential with an avoiding crossing formed from a 2x2 'diabatic' system, an EMO potential, a repulsive potential and an (inverted) EMO used as a coupling (from an AlH model):
 ::

       poten A